openshift-cs/rosaworkshop/rosa-workshop/rosa/1-account_setup.md

 3. If you are asked to log in, then please do.
 4. Click on the "Load token" button.
-4. Copy the token and paste it back into the CLI prompt and press enter.
+5. Copy the token and paste it back into the CLI prompt and press enter.
 You can also just copy the full `rosa login --token=abc...` command and paste that in the terminal.

     ![CLI Tools](images/1-token.png)

-## Verify Credentials
+### Verify credentials
 Verify that all the credentials set up are correctly.

 1. Run `rosa whoami`